-Purchase departments help keep organisations financially healthy.
+Purchase departments help keep organizations financially healthy.
 They procure goods and services designed to meet operational needs while providing the highest possible value.
-They established procurement policies and procedures to ensure their organisation operates with integrity and the marketplace.
+They established procurement policies and procedures to ensure their organization operates with integrity and the marketplace.
 Purchasing departments keep operations moving smoothly because they monitor Supply chains and take care of tedious tasks like negotiating contracts with vendors, so the department has can focus on other things.

-The role of the purchasing department plays within a company depends on the size of the organisation.
+The role of the purchasing department plays within a company depends on the size of the organization.
 Outsourcing and technological advances have affected the job outlook for the purchasing profession negatively, which is a trend we can expect to continue.

 The Role of the Purchasing Department

-Also known as a procurement department or a purchase department, the purchasing department support company operations as the primary buyer of goods and services in private sector companies, government agencies, educational institutions, or any other type of organisation.
+Also known as a procurement department or a purchase department, the purchasing department support company operations as the primary buyer of goods and services in private sector companies, government agencies, educational institutions, or any other type of organization.

 The procurement department serves its internal customers by procuring the goods and services they need in a timely manner while also maintaining the company’s financial health.
 They seek and purchase products and services at the best possible price and value.